Have you ever seen a lip filler before-and-after photo on social media and thought to yourself, “Wow, those lips are too big?!”

 Lip Filler Swelling Stages

 Day 1: You’ll notice lots of swelling after your initial lip filler appointment.
 Lips have been injected multiple times with a needle, and the body responds by swelling to bring increased blood supply to the area in order to heal.
 Hyaluronic acid filler attracts water, bringing more swelling to tissue spaces within the lips.
 Remember to not exercise for 24 to 48 hours post-filler, as exercise will cause more swelling in the lips.
-For activity, I advise a light walk.
+For activity, we advise a light walk.

 Days 2-4: MORE swelling!
 You’ll likely be the most swollen during Day 2 and Day 3 of the lip filler healing journey.
 The morning after lip filler you may think, “What have I done?!”
 Don’t worry, the swelling subsides!
 Your lips may even feel firm, lumpy, and look unnatural.
 They should not be painful, but they may be a little sore.